knative/docs/docs/bookstore/page-1/send-review-comment-to-broker.md

 ![Image](images/image9.png)

 A Trigger is able to forward the event to the correct destination based on the [CloudEvent's attributes](https://knative.dev/docs/eventing/#:~:text=Knative%20Eventing%20uses%20standard%20HTTP%20POST%20requests%20to%20send%20and%20receive%20events%20between%20event%20producers%20and%20sinks.%20These%20events%20conform%20to%20the%20CloudEvents%20specifications%2C%20which%20enables%20creating%2C%20parsing%2C%20sending%2C%20and%20receiving%20events%20in%20any%20programming%20language.){:target="_blank"}.
-It is the connector between the broker and the event destination.
+It is the connector between the Broker and the event destination.

 A Filter in the Trigger will **filter the events based on the filter condition**.
 You will specify your filter condition in the Trigger’s YAML file. **If no filter is specified, the Trigger will forward all the events that the Broker received.**